RCMP ensigns

 Where is the ensign flown

 The divisional or branch ensign may be flown at any RCMP location if there is a second flagpole.
 If there is a third flagpole, it may be flown with the national and respective provincial or territorial flag.
-It can't be flown with the flags of Ontario and Quebec.

 The Corps Ensign may be displayed on a staff in the office of: